 Furthermore, the uterus grows in size as the baby grows, and this puts more outward pressure on the abdomen.
 This pressure causes the muscles and the linea alba to stretch as a consequence.

 Lastly, the posture of a pregnant woman changes as her belly grows out in front of her and her abs stretch ever farther.
 To some degree, she will end up increasing the curve of her lower back to counteract the forward weight shift caused by her belly.
-This change in posture also results in an increased pressure on her abdominal muscles and her linea alba.
+This change in posture also results in increased pressure on her abdominal muscles and her linea alba.

 How to create tension in the linea alba